 5 More Things to do in Tiburon: Nature-Lover’s Paradise on Tiburon Hikes and More

-- Rent an electric bike from Pedago and take it on the Tiburon bike path which hugs the Richardson Bay.
+- Rent a bike and take it on the Tiburon bike path which hugs the Richardson Bay.

 - Hike Old St. Hillary’s Open Space Preserve: a pleasant hike with rewarding views and an iconic horse statue on a rare wildflower preserve.